datacamp-content/courses-introduction-to-shell/chapter5.md

 <hr>

-The script `get-lines.sh` is supposed to take a start line, and an end line as arguments, and select that range of lines from that file.
+The script `get-field.sh` is supposed to take a filename, and the number of the row to select, and the number of the column to select, and print just that field from a CSV file.
 For example:

 ```
-bash get-lines.sh seasonal/summer.csv 5 8
+bash get-field.sh seasonal/summer.csv 4 2
 ```

-should select lines 5-8 from `seasonal/summer.csv`.
+should select the second field from line 4 of `seasonal/summer.csv`.
-Which of the following commands should be put in `get-lines.sh` to do that?
+Which of the following commands should be put in `get-field.sh` to do that?

 *** =possible_answers
-- `head -n $1 $2 | tail -n $3`
+- `head -n $1 $2 | tail -n 1 | cut -d , -f $3`
-- `head -n $2 $1 | tail -n $3`
+- [`head -n $2 $1 | tail -n 1 | cut -d , -f $3`]
-- `head -n $3 $2 | tail -n $1`
+- `head -n $3 $1 | tail -n 1 | cut -d , -f $2`
-- [`head -n $3 $1 | tail -n $2`]
+- `head -n $2 $3 | tail -n 1 | cut -d , -f $1`

 *** =hint

 *** =feedbacks
 - No: that will try to use the filename as the number of lines to select with `head`.
-- No: that will try to use the end line number as the filename.
-- No: that one uses the starting line number as the filename.
 - Correct!
+- No: that will try to use the column number as the line number and vice versa.
+- No: that will use the field number as the filename and vice versa.

 --- type:TabConsoleExercise key:846bc70e9d
 ## How can one shell script do many things?